 - Grain-free: Grains are tiny, hard dry seeds that are planted and harvested for us to eat.
 They include corn, rice, oats (found in most granola), and wheat (flour).
 As per this article on a grain-free diet, a grain-free diet helps to ease digestive issues, relieve inflammation, and balance gut health.
 The grain-free diet is a step farther than the gluten-free diet.
 Grains are known to raise blood sugar and contain anti-nutrients, or plant compounds that hinder the body’s ability to absorb essential nutrients.

 - Paleo-friendly: This grain-free granola is paleo-friendly because all the ingredients are unprocessed and some are in their raw state, with no added sugar, and no grains.
 For the dried fruits, the only sugar is the one coming from the fruit.
 The maple syrup is pure and organic in its most natural form.
-We use Organic Pure Vermont Maple Syrup, available in our online shop.
+We use Organic Pure Vermont Maple Syrup.

 - Vegan: All the ingredients come from plants, and no animal-derived substances or refined sugar is in the granola.